foerstner-lab/GRADitude/documentation/docs/index.md

                         choose the ideal number of clusters necessary for the k-means and the hierarchical clustering
     silhouette_analysis
-                        This subcommand can be used tointerpret the distance between clusters
+                        This subcommand can be used to interpret the distance between clusters
     pca                 This subcommand performs the PCA-principal component dimension reduction